 We believe that a diverse and inclusive workplace is key to our success, and that it is our responsibility to advance racial and social equity.
-We strive to foster a diverse and inclusive environment where each of our team members are valued and respected while working to build a workplace. community and Company that reflects our core values, and believe that, over time, this will lead to an increasingly diverse workforce.
+We strive to foster a diverse and inclusive environment where each of our team members are valued and respected while working to build a workplace, community and Company that reflects our core values, and believe that, over time, this will lead to an increasingly diverse workforce.
 As a part of finding the most qualified people, we seek to identify and consider diverse slates of candidates for roles across the organization, from the boardroom and c-suite to all levels of the workforce.

-As of February 20, 2023, approximately 22% of our workforce identified as racially diverse and approximately 47% of our workforce, including 43% of our executive management team and 50% of our NEOs, was comprised of women.
+As of February 19, 2024, approximately 32% of our workforce identified as racially diverse and approximately 47% of our workforce, including 50% of our executive management team, was comprised of female employees.